All Episodes

 I don't care who gets the credit as long as the job gets done.

-Because I am totally secure in my person, in my ego in myself and in my clothes.
+Because I am totally secure in my person, in my ego, in myself, and in my clothes.

-And I it really doesn't, it doesn't matter.
+And it really doesn't matter.

-What are you frowning at, Mr. Sturdley?
+What are you frowning at, Mr. Sterdley?

 You distract me when you're frowning in there.